 When planning your adventure in Vail, Colorado, trust the best.
 Our family business is Vail’s original mountaineering school and climbing guide service.
 Apex guides are passionate about rock climbing, ice climbing and skiing in the Vail area and beyond.
 We’re honored to guide and instruct you through your adventures in the mountains.

-Our credentials are unmatched in the area with over 100 years combined staff experience in the mountains and more AMGA (American Mountain Guide Association) trainings and certifications than any other Vail mountain guiding service.
+Our team’s credentials are unmatched in the area, with more AMGA (American Mountain Guide Association) / AIARE trainings and certifications than any other Vail mountain guiding service.

 Out trips and courses include:

 - Backcountry Skiing and Splitboarding

 Call Us Today!
 We are Vail, Colorado’s source for high adventure – Apex Mountain School.

 Interested in a course or trip?
 Send us a message below We’d love to connect

 Right: A Climber enjoys rock climbing in Eldorado Canyon on a route called Bastille.
 It is a 5-pitch climb and is considered one of the classic climbs in the Boulder area.

 The backcountry can be an enjoyable and beautiful place with fresh powder and seldom seen vistas.
 Adventuring into the backcountry can also be dangerous and life threatening.
 In order to minimize risk, the skier, mountaineer, climber and snowboarder must understand how to manage exposure to hazards.
 We offer avalanche education courses; these classes offer a framework for mitigating this risk while planning, decision-making and traveling in winter avalanche terrain.

 During our three day AIARE Level 1 course, you will learn the basics and characteristics of snow and avalanches.
 This first day is spent in the classroom studying the anatomy of an avalanche.
 After this, we head into the backcountry to explore the snow first hand for two days of companion rescue, snow study and safe travel practices.